CK159/CoreXplore/README.md

 **Generate migration script from some base migration to latest migration**
 * Open terminal from Db project!
-* dotnet ef migrations script _MIGRATION_ID_ --context DbCore --startup-project "../App" > migrate.sql
+* dotnet ef migrations script `MIGRATION_ID` --context DbCore --startup-project "../App" > migrate.sql
-* _MIGRATION_ID_ is the full migration name including date stamp such as: 20181112043643_Initial
+* `MIGRATION_ID` is the full migration name including date stamp such as: 20181112043643_Initial
 * Find migrate.sql and review changes
-* Save sql script in MigrationSQL folder with name of: _Date_MigrationName_.sql
+* Save sql script in MigrationSQL folder with name of: `Date_MigrationName.sql`
 * Run script on database

 **Remove migration**